nhsconnect/prm-repo-ehr-repository/README.md

 # Deductions EHR Repository

-A Proof of Concept implementation of how the Health Records of Patients that are not registered with a GP Practise could be stored digitally.
+A Proof of Concept implementation of how the Health Records of Patients that are not registered with a GP Practice could be stored digitally.

-This is a component of the solution to validate that the GP2GP process can be used to preserve the Health Records of Patients that are deducted(no longer registered with a GP Practise).
-If successful this would allow their health record to be preserved in a digital format replacing the current practise of printing and storing the record.
+This is a component of the solution to validate that the GP2GP process can be used to preserve the Health Records of Patients that are deducted(no longer registered with a GP Practice).
+If successful this would allow their health record to be preserved in a digital format replacing the current practice of printing and storing the record.

 ## Prerequisites